YAML Builder

 • InForm™(Standard)

-• CDMS
+• EDC

 The placeholder filename, placeholder.csv, is used for InForm™ (legacy and standard) and Rave™ source data files.
 Users must replace this with the actual filename after generation.
-CDMS source data files receive the SYS_EVT.csv filename.
+EDC source data files receive the SYS_EVT.csv filename.

 Default header file, target, and placeholder mappings are inserted into each file.